apache/airflow/CONTRIBUTING.md

 your repo to automate this.
 It is free for open source projects.
 If for some reason you cannot, you can use the steps below to run tests.

+Unit tests can be run locally using Docker.
+Running this command:

+    docker-compose up -d

+builds and starts three Docker containers: one for MySQL, one for Postgres, and one for Airflow.
+Once the Docker containers are built and running you can then run:

+    ./scripts/docker/unittest/run.sh tests.core:CoreTest

+The Airflow container has a volume mapped to the Airflow source directory so that any edits made to source files are reflected in the container.
+You can make edits and then run tests specific to the area you're working on.

-Here are loose guidelines on how to get your environment to run the unit tests.
+If you want to run unit tests without Docker, here are loose guidelines on how to get your environment to run the unit tests.
 We do understand that no one out there can run the full test suite since Airflow is meant to connect to virtually any external system and that you most likely have only a subset of these in your environment.
 You should run the CoreTests and tests related to things you touched in your PR.

 To set up a unit test environment, first take a look at `run_unit_tests.sh` and understand that your ``AIRFLOW_CONFIG`` points to an alternate config file